felixlopz/hubrise-test-task/content/apps/uber-eats/en/pulling-menu.md

 - `lines`: For each object in the array, Uber Eats Bridge creates a list of modifiers, with `lines.name` as the name.

 By default, when customers order a deal, they must choose one product for every deal line.

+### Availability

+Every time you push your HubRise catalog to Uber Eats, you also update the availability of your menu, based on the values you set from the [Configuration page](/apps/uber-eats/configuration/#menu) of Uber Eats Bridge.